loostrum/arts_tracking_beams/docs/tutorials/SB.rst

 near the main lobe of SB35.
 The sidelobes typically suffer from chromatic effects; only the main lobe has broadband sensitivity in the pointing direction of the SB.

-Feel free to contact `Leon Oostrum <oostrum@astron.nl>`_ if you have questions about the synthesised beams.
+Feel free to contact `Leon Oostrum <l.oostrum@esciencecenter.nl>`_ if you have questions about the synthesised beams.

 Creating the synthesised beams
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^